on the cheap and sleazy side (www.cheapandsleazy.net)

 Sure enough, I swapped my ProCAT Flash in for her 400 SRT, made a few adjustments to the software, and everything worked.

-When I told my story to digitalCAT Support, they were amazed that the Flash worked with their software and the Keyspan adapter.
+When I told my story to a digitalCAT Support tech, he was amazed that the Flash worked with their software and the Keyspan adapter.

 That being said ....